-- 1) a military commander or a person actually acting as a military commander who knew or, in the circumstances, should have known that military forces had committed or intended to commit a crime under Sections 11.1, 11.2, 11.3, or 11.4 of this Code, as a result of their failure to exercise proper control over such forces, but failed to take all necessary and reasonable measures within their authority to prevent or terminate the commission of the said crime or to refer the matter to the competent authorities for investigation and prosecution, or - 2) a superior who knew or knowingly assumed that their subordinate had committed or intended to commit a crime under Sections 11.1, 11.2, or 11.4 of this Code, as a result of their failure to exercise proper control over such a subordinate, but failed to take all necessary and reasonable measures within their authority to prevent or terminate the commission of the said crime or to refer the matter to the competent authorities for investigation and prosecution, committed a crime of the gravity degree 7.
+1) a military commander or person effectively acting as a military commander who knew or, owing to the circumstances at the time, should have known that the military forces had committed or intended to commit a crime under sections 11.1, 11.2, 11.3. or 11.4 of this Code, as a result of his or her failure to exercise control properly over such forces, but failed to take all necessary and reasonable measures within his or her power to prevent or repress the commission of the said crime or to submit the matter to the competent authorities for investigation and prosecution, or to exercise control properly over such subordinate, but failed to take all necessary and reasonable measures within his or her power to prevent or repress the commission of the said crime or to submit the matter to the competent authorities for investigation and prosecution, - committed a seventh-degree crime.